 At the time of Spanish contact this area was at the boundary of at least two ethnographic groups, the Salinan to the north and the Obispeño or Northern Chumash to the south.
 The surveyed prehistoric sites provide a perspective of coastal adaptations over 5,000 years.
 The first occupants collected red abalone, creating thick middens of whole shells mixed with fish and mammal bones and a wide variety of artifacts.
 By the Late Holocene, populations responded to climate-driven resource instability by adding nearshore fishing and the harvest of more intertidal species such as the black turban snail.
 After the mission period, the reserve lands became part of a large ranch.
 The coastal prairie was used for dairy cattle and hay farming, then beef cattle ranching.

-Managed by UC Santa Barbara, the lands of the reserve remain in private ownership.
+Managed by UC Santa Barbara, reserve lands remain in private ownership.
 The site is suitable for year-round use and located relatively near several UC campuses: driving times are 2.5 hours from UCSB, 3 hours from UCSC, and 4.5 hours from UCLA or UCB.

 Special Research of National Significance